hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/intro.md

 <img align="right" src="/javajon/courses/kubernetes-pipelines/registries/assets/registry.png">

 As a developer of container and Kubernetes solutions there is often a need to publish containers to a private registry.
-When we are prototyping or testing its handy to setup a local registry that just you or a small group can leverage.
+When we are prototyping or testing it's handy to setup a local registry that just you or a small group can leverage.
 Kubernetes is ideal for hosting this solution.

 The Registry is a stateless, highly scalable server side application that stores and lets you distribute container images.
 The Registry is open-source, under the permissive [Apache license](http://en.wikipedia.org/wiki/Apache_License).